 - Athletes: Reduce session length, increase rest intervals, and weigh in before and after long efforts.
 A drop of more than 2 percent body weight is meaningful dehydration.

-- Check on neighbors: Especially older adults living alone.
+- Check on neighbors: Particularly older adults living alone.
 This is the single highest-leverage move in a heat event.

 Excessive Heat Warning